Texas A&M vs. Auburn NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Saturday's over/under is 15.5 points lower than the two team's combined 64.5 points per game average.
+- Saturday's total is 15.5 points lower than the two team's combined 64.5 points per game average.

-- These two squads combine to allow 35.9 points per game, 13.1 fewer than this contest's over/under.
+- The 35.9 combined points per game that these two squads have allowed this season are 13.1 fewer than the 49 total in this contest.

-- The Aggies and their opponents have scored an average of 51.3 points per game in 2021, 2.3 more than Saturday's total.
+- The average total in Aggies games this season is 51.3, 2.3 points more than Saturday's over/under of 49.

 Texas A&M Stats and Trends

-- Texas A&M has played eight games, with five wins against the spread.
+- Texas A&M has five wins against the spread in eight games this season.

 - The Aggies are 4-4 ATS when favored by 4.5 points or more this season.